Isiah Kiner-Falefa Player Props: Yankees vs. Cubs

 - Kiner-Falefa has seven doubles, a triple, five home runs and 12 walks while hitting .258.

-- Kiner-Falefa has driven in a run in 13 games this year (20.3%), including seven games with more than one RBI (10.9%).
+- Kiner-Falefa has had an RBI in 13 games this season (20.3%), including seven multi-RBI outings (10.9%).
 He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.